dr-data/Barchine/README.md

   - Check for low stock
   - Check for drinks which are missing or have insufficient ingredients
   - Console navigation
-  - edit, add to menu and inventory information
+  - Add/Delete/Edit menu entries and ingredient entries

 ###Upcoming Features:
-  - Proper inventory menu editor (add, remove)
   - Error checking system to ensure data read from memory file follows proper logic (no overlapping on storage positions, duplicate names)
   - Create GUI system for end user operation with access to console settings
-  - Add item to drink data structure, inform user of ingredients to add to glass (ice,mint leaves)